extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   If no digits are present, the default is to enable overflow checks and set STRICT mode for both kinds of expressions.
-This is compatible with the use of :switch:`-gnato` in previous versions of GNAT.
+This is compatible with the use of *-gnato* in previous versions of GNAT.

   .. index:: Machine_Overflows

-  Note that the :switch:`-gnato??` switch does not affect the code generated for any floating-point operations; it applies only to integer semantics.
+  Note that the *-gnato??* switch does not affect the code generated for any floating-point operations; it applies only to integer semantics.
-  For floating-point, GNAT has the ``Machine_Overflows`` attribute set to ``False`` and the normal mode of operation is to generate IEEE NaN and infinite values on overflow or invalid operations (such as dividing 0.0 by 0.0).
+  For floating-point, GNAT has the `Machine_Overflows` attribute set to `False` and the normal mode of operation is to generate IEEE NaN and infinite values on overflow or invalid operations (such as dividing 0.0 by 0.0).